SandraLettuAnyomi/SandraLettuAnyomi.github.io/_pages/about.md

 Welcome to my website!
 I am a current PhD student in the Department of Agricultural Economics at the [University of Connecticut](https://are.uconn.edu).

 My research sits at the intersection of labor economics and empirical industrial organization, drawing on tools from environmental economics.
-I study how individuals and firms, in both developed and developing economies, respond to diverse economic shocks.
+I study how individuals and firms in developed and developing economies respond to ecological, technological, and climate shocks.

-My current work examines the effects of ecological, technological, and climate shocks on productivity, labor demand, labor reallocation, and overall welfare.
-I am also interested in understanding price transmission mechanisms and gendered impacts, with a broader goal of understanding how shocks propagate through markets and households.
+My current work examines the effects of these shocks on productivity, labor demand, labor reallocation, price transmission, and welfare.
+I am particularly interested in how shocks propagate through markets and households.

-Methodologically, I combine structural empirical models with causal inference, spatial econometrics, and machine learning techniques.
-My research draws on administrative, survey, and high-resolution geospatial data to address policy-relevant questions.
+Methodologically, I combine structural empirical models with causal inference, spatial econometrics, and machine learning, drawing on administrative, survey, and high-resolution geospatial data.

 Outside of research, I enjoy running, watching documentaries, and reading crime fiction.